All Section

 Details about the new operators are yet to be confirmed.

-Bianca and her best friend Holly Morton-Bowles died while holidaying in Vang Vieng, north of the Laotian capital, Vientiane, in November 2024
+Bianca Jones died while holidaying in Vang Vieng, Laos, in November 2024.

 The Melbourne teens died after consuming methanol-laced drinks during happy hour at the Nana Backpackers Hostel, which has since been renamed

-'We're incredibly disappointed that the hostel may be reopening,' Bianca's father Mark Jones told Nine News.
+'We're incredibly disappointed that the hostel may be reopening,' Bianca's father Mark Jones told Nine News

 It sparked a meeting with Prime Minister Anthony Albanese this week, who apologised for the lack of information from Australian authorities.